-"Any technology deployed for workers outside an office should be accessible so that efficiency improves," according to HR Technologist "Organizations must keep in mind that their employees now have access to better technology outside work than they do at work.
+"Any technology deployed for workers outside an office should be accessible so that efficiency improves," according to HR Technologist.

+"Organizations must keep in mind that their employees now have access to better technology outside work than they do at work.
 They expect any technology they use - for work or personal use - to be intuitive and engaging.
 To keep them engaged and efficient, a mobile-first mindset is critical."

-The mobile workforce is most common in industries such as construction. retail and healthcare, where "deskless" workers are out in the field and not in an office.
-However, colleges and universities are also seeking mobile workforce management efficiencies.
-Consider how mobile makes it easier for colleges and university administrators and staff in these scenarios.
+The mobile workforce is most common in industries such as manufacturing, construction, retail and healthcare, where "deskless" workers are out in the field and not in an office.
+As an example of mobile workforce management efficiencies, consider how mobile makes it easier for employers and employees in these industries.